Rahul-DS25M008/painting_restoration_eval/docs/model_audit_notes.md

 - OpenCV Telea is useful as a deterministic baseline.
 - Stable Diffusion exposes the gap between visual plausibility, reference-based performance, and generative stability.
 - SDXL is excluded from full local comparison due feasibility, not as a model-quality conclusion.

+## Candidate model-evaluation extensions

+The current evaluated stack includes OpenCV Telea, LaMa, and Stable Diffusion Inpainting, with SDXL treated as a feasibility audit under local hardware constraints.

+Possible model-evaluation extensions:

+1. **Texture-specific comparison**
+   Compare models using local texture descriptors in masked regions or mask bounding-box crops.
+This is especially relevant for high-texture brushwork cases where visual continuity is not fully captured by PSNR, SSIM, LPIPS, CLIP, or DINOv2.

+2. **Diffusion uncertainty heatmaps**
+   Extend Stable Diffusion uncertainty analysis by generating pixel-wise standard-deviation heatmaps across seeds.
+This would help identify where the model is most unstable or speculative.

+3. **Semantic hallucination flags**
+   Add lightweight qualitative or CLIP-based checks for cases where a generative model introduces content not supported by the original context.
+This should be treated as exploratory unless stronger art-domain validation is available.

+4. **SDXL remote-compute option**
+   If supervisor feedback requires a stronger diffusion comparison, SDXL should be rerun only on suitable university or cloud GPU hardware.
+Local 6GB VRAM remains insufficient for a fair full evaluation.

+5. **Model-ranking sensitivity**
+   Test whether model rankings change under alternative metric-region policies, mask margins, or damage intensities.

+These extensions should be considered optional until supervisor feedback confirms which additions are necessary for the final thesis scope.